Nexmo/station/_documentation/en/conversation/guides/jwt-acl.md

 ### Overview

-The Nexmo Client SDKs use [JWTs](https://jwt.io/) for authentication when a user logs in.
+The Vonage Client SDKs use [JWTs](https://jwt.io/) for authentication when a user logs in.
 These JWTs are generated using the application ID and private key that is provided [when a new application is created.](/tutorials/client-sdk-generate-test-credentials#create-a-nexmo-application)

 ### Claims